inflation/goldberg_emulator/Readme_release.txt

 The type can be: int, float or avgrate
 The default value is simply a number that represents the default value for the stat.

+Build id:
+Add a steam_settings\build_id.txt with the build id if the game doesn't show the correct build id and you want the emu to give it the correct one.
+An example can be found in steam_settings.EXAMPLE

 Support for CPY steam_api(64).dll cracks: See the build in the experimental folder.

 Notes: